Hot under the Collar

 Bonnie giggled as she entered the car.
 She observed Ponch.
 He leaned forward and squeezed the life out of the breaks while nearly salivating for her answer.
 Jon lowered his head and nudged his kickstand up and down impatiently.
 They probably knew all about the kiss.
 The men at the CHP gossiped more than old ladies at bingo night.

 "It certainly is a date.
 You saved me from another night of finding out whodunit with Agatha Christie and gaining two pounds with Johnny Carson.
 Pick me up at seven, Bear.
-At least I can gain two pounds eating rice and beans with a dear friend."
+At least I can gain two pounds eating rice and beans with a friend."

 "Just a friend?"
 He had to ask.